 - Removing too little or too much skin/tissue

 Furthermore, this type of procedure involves local or general anaesthetic, which can carry risks within themselves.
 Therefore, it is also important that your surgeon acts in accordance with any medications you are taking, such as aspirin, when administering anaesthetic.

-At first, we will need some initial details about the specifics of your surgery and the injuries you have received.
+At first, we will need some initial details about the specifics of the injuries you have received.
 Please contact us today on 0800 342 3206 or through our online form to get started.
 A member of our team will quickly be in touch to discuss your case confidentially in a friendly yet professional manner.